-- 1. Remove and clean the coarse cleaner, see point 11. - 2.
-Undo the nut securing the filter element and remove it. - 3.
+- 1. Remove the side cover from the air cleaner. - 2.
 Change or clean the element.

 Note Cleaning the element always entails a risk of damaging it.
-The element can only be cleaned a maximum of four times.
-After cleaning, it has poorer dust capacity than a new element.
+The element can be cleaned a maximum of four times.
+After cleaning, it has less dust separation capacity than a new element.

-4. Mark the filter when it has been cleaned.
+3. Mark the filter when it has been cleaned.